istio/istio.io/content/en/docs/setup/upgrade/gateways/index.md

 ## Operator

-This section covers installation and upgrade of a separate control plane and gateway using the Istio operator.
+This section covers the installation and upgrade of a separate control plane and gateway using the Istio operator.

 ### Installation with operator